 Improving the lives of communities

-I came into contact with UNV when I was heading the Victims’ Recovery and Identification Commission.
+I came into contact with the United Nations Volunteers (UNV) programme later when I was heading the Victims’ Recovery and Identification Commission.
 I got the rare opportunity and privilege to work with a team of UN Volunteers.
-They were helping the aggrieved families to identify and return the remains of their loved ones killed during the conflict.
-The professionalism and commitment of UN Volunteers, and their desire to help move the mission forward solidified my later decision to join UNV.
-Read